BaptisteMiq/convex-hull-go/README.md

 *Original sprite from [LuizMelo](https://luizmelo.itch.io/), The Convex Hull is drawn in red, it can be used as a collision polygon.*

-Finding such polygon can be usefull in other fields like [shape analysis](https://brilliant.org/wiki/convex-hull/), [linear programming](https://cs.au.dk/~gerth/advising/thesis/bo-mortensen.pdf) and even in [cooking](http://veronising.blogspot.com/2008/04/cooking-for-nerds-ingredient-polyhedron.html).
+Finding such polygon can be usefull in other fields like [shape analysis](https://brilliant.org/wiki/convex-hull/), [linear programming](https://cs.au.dk/~gerth/advising/thesis/bo-mortensen.pdf) and even [cooking](http://veronising.blogspot.com/2008/04/cooking-for-nerds-ingredient-polyhedron.html).

 Here are other usefull links to learn more about applications of Convex Hull: